 In Mexico, the custom of dressing the Child God gives a special color to the Candlemas Day, but not all their representations are a reason for collective veneration, only some that according to their followers "have demonstrated through miracles the power to alleviate the suffering of people".
 On the occasion of the celebration of the Candelaria, it is worth making a journey through time and national geography, to follow the "steps" of these redeeming images.

-It is evident that their devotion arrived in New Spain in the XVI century, because if the Franciscans were the ones who introduced the Christmas festivities and with them the nativity, it is evident that they would have to reproduce the image of the newborn.
+Their devotion arrived in New Spain in the XVI century, because if the Franciscans were the ones who introduced the Christmas festivities and with them the nativity, it is evident that they would have to reproduce the image of the newborn.
 It is not known for certain how these nativity scenes were made, but it is possible to think that they were made in bulk.
 Made of clay or wood, they must have been, as they are now, more illustrative for the recently evangelized natives than the paintings that contain the same theme and that are still found in many temples and museums of the country.

-The Captive Child (from the 16th century), is one of the oldest sculptures of the Child Jesus and currently in "disuse".
+The Captive Child (from the 16th century), is one of the oldest sculptures of the Child Jesus and is currently in "disuse".
 It is preserved in the Metropolitan Cathedral in the chapel of San Pedro, and it is said that it was carved by the Spanish sculptor Martínez Montañez, from whom it was bought by the inhabitants of the capital through a collection.

 The Child God was shipped to the Port of Veracruz but could not arrive, since Arab pirates attacked the ship and plundered it.
 For several centuries the Arabs were the terror of the Mediterranean and not only captured people but also relics.
 This happened with the sculpture destined for Mexico: it was kidnapped and a fortune had to be paid to redeem it.